by Chantal Bufe

 When we are scared to take risks, there are endless ways we can try and convince ourselves of all the reasons that make it impossible to pursue our endeavor.

-Until the inner voice has won.
-And then you prepare for real, muster up all the courage and... jump.
+Until the inner voice has won, and then you prepare and muster up all the courage and ... jump.

 4. Be You